Arthroscopic Shoulder Surgery

-- If required, surgical staff will remove hair from the skin of the shoulder and then apply an antiseptic on the part of the shoulder, which requires surgery.
+- If required, surgical staff will remove hair from the skin of the shoulder and then apply an antiseptic on the part of the shoulder.

 - The surgeon will inject a fluid to inflate the joint for greater visibility of the shoulder structure.